AvtnshM/avtnshm.github.io/README.md

-A very basic guide on how to create HF space on mobile
+A very basic guide on how to create HF space on mobile- avtnshm.github.io /Huggingface space absolute beginners guide- using mobile-blog on Quarto.html